istar0me/udacity-introduction-to-python-programming/L3_data_structure/README.md

 ![identity_operators](img/L2&#32;24&#32;Dictionaries&#32;And&#32;Identiy&#32;Operators&#32;V4&#32;2-18&#32;screenshot.png)

-- we can check if a key return none with `is` operator, or the opposite `it not` operator
+- we can check if a key return none with `is` operator, or the opposite `is not` operator

   ```py
   elements = {'hydrogen': 1, 'helium': 2, 'carbon': 6}